scraggo/scraggo.github.io/_posts/2017-09-01-blogposts.md

+---
+layout: post
+title:  "Job Research"
+date:   2017-09-01 19:45:31 +0530
+categories: ["jobs"]
+author: "Dave Cohen"
+comments: true
+---

 # Possible titles
 - What coding jobs are out there for inexperienced coders?
 - Programming jobs for self-taught coders

 ## Intro
 Finding jobs can be a difficult endeavor.
-For someone who's learning programming on their own, it can be disheartening when you see so many ads requiring many years of experience or a Computer Science degree.
+For someone who's learning programming on their own, it can be disheartening when you see a lot of job ads requiring either 2+ years of professional experience or a Computer Science degree.
 I'm a self-taught coder with experience in web technologies (JavaScript, HTML, CSS, etc) and Python.
 Compiling some info from job listings has been quite enlightening.
 What I'm looking for is the intersection between what I love to do and what's in demand in my area (Chicago, IL, USA).

 ## Python-related Jobs
 1\.
 Bots (read more on [Quora](https://www.quora.com/How-can-I-write-a-bot-using-Python))